kuanghuei/SCAN/README.md

 [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)

-# Acknowledgments
+## Acknowledgments

-The authors would like to thank [Po-Sen Huang](https://posenhuang.github.io/) and Yokesh Kumar for helping the manuscript, and Li Huang for helping with code release.
+The authors would like to thank [Po-Sen Huang](https://posenhuang.github.io/) and Yokesh Kumar for helping the manuscript.
+We also thank Li Huang, Arun Sacheti, and Bing Multimedia team for supporting this work.